 Pre-blended protein powders:-

-In my opinion, blends tend to go down better as they have been tried and tested for taste, have added natural flavours to make them more palatable, and often offer other added nutrients.
+In my opinion, blends tend to go down better as they have been tried and tested for taste, have added natural flavours to make them more palatable, and usually offer other added nutrients and enzymes.

 Mixing them up yourself:-